 CaseComplete integrates with many version control systems allowing you to create shared projects to collaborate with team members.
 Some of the version control systems that CaseComplete integrates with include:

 - The CaseComplete Shared Project AddIn that is packaged with CaseComplete, allowing you to create shared projects on a shared drive without any additional software.
+(The shared drive must be on your LAN.
+It won't work with file-syncing services such as DropBox or Microsoft OneDrive).

 - Subversion servers such as Visual SVN Server (for CC 2014 and earlier, please use Version 2.1.16 dated August 12, 2013 found here).